Hypertension: Hypertension crisis (Hypertension, hypertensive emergencies, hypertensive urgency, malignant hypertension)

 Phentolamine is the treatment of choice; however sodium nitroprusside is equally effective.
 Once BP has been controlled, esmolol can be used to control the tachycardia or arrhythmias.

 Clevidipine is the agent of choice because of its rapid onset and short duration of action with limited effect on cardiac preload and output.
-However, there is limited experience with this drug and cost is an issue.
+Over the years, experience has increased with favorable results; however, cost is an issue.

 What should be the next step in the management once the initial blood pressure control has been achieved?